WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/beforePlace.md

   overrulingGUID = "6f717dfc-6c71-4072-a219-519ac94e2c0a";
 }

-// The script argument key 'objectId' is mandatory and case sensative when sending back an object ID. app.scriptArgs.set("objectId", overrulingObjId);
+// The script argument key 'objectId' is mandatory and case sensitive when sending back an object ID. app.scriptArgs.set("objectId", overrulingObjId);
 app.scriptArgs.set("GUID", overrulingGUID);
 ```